hsinweiyo/Decomposable_Attention/README.md

 # Decompoasble Attention Model with Chinese Social Studties Question Answering

-The code is modified from [here](https://github.com/erickrf/multiffn-nli), which is working on [A Decomposable Attention Model for Natural Language Inference] (https://arxiv.org/abs/1606.01933).
+The code is modified from [here](https://github.com/erickrf/multiffn-nli), which is working on [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).
 While I am working on the Chinese project of Social Studies, we have to find out if its entailment relation between hypothesis and evidence search result is True or False.
-Thanks to [Eric] (https://github.com/erickrf), who replied my question patiently.
+Thanks to [Eric](https://github.com/erickrf), who replied my question patiently.

 ## Getting Started